Table of Contents:

 What is inflammation?
 Inflammation is basically a response of our body –it is an essential part of the immune system’s response to injury and infection.
 It is the body’s way of signaling the immune system to heal and repair damaged tissue, as well as protect you from infections, bacteria, viruses, and other harmful pathogens that threaten your health.

-  It’s counterpart, acute chronic inflammation, is a little more problematic.
+It’s the counterpart, acute chronic inflammation is a little more problematic.
 Acute inflammation often turns into chronic inflammation when the inflammatory response does not disappear.
-Over time, chronic inflammation may have a negative impact on your tissues and organs and some research suggests that it could also play a role in arthritis and even cancer.
+Over time, chronic inflammation may have a negative impact on your tissues and organs, and some research suggests that it could also play a role in arthritis and even cancer.

 What causes Chronic Inflammation:

 - Your body is trying to fight off an infection but isn’t having any success.